The other day, I was looking over a men's health magazine and came across an article about how the guys from the movie 300" trained.

 It's has been found that large increases in growth hormone occur after squats, but not for leg extensions.
 A study in the Journal Of Strength And Conditioning Research reported that the overhead squat is the king of growth hormone release.
 I am a firm believer and know for a fact that you won't find a better muscle builder than core, compound exercises such as the squat and dead lift.

 Natural testosterone - the top dog of muscle building hormones is greatly affected by exercise choice.
 I'm sure that you know that the more natural occurring testosterone you have in your system, the better the environment for building strength, muscle, and reducing body fat levels.
 Natural increases in testosterone go hand in hand with compound movements that large larger muscle groups.
 An example is the squat, dead lift, and power cleans.
 Why?
 These movements will use a greater amount of muscle tissue and will force you to work harder.
 This in turn, almost forces your body to produce more testosterone.

 By forcing your body to work harder, you will ultimately burn more calories and therefore fat when performing compound exercises.
 If there ever were perfect exercises for burning fat and building muscle, compound exercises would be it.
 Key compound exercises will be the most effective, and efficient weight training movements you can do.

 Your metabolic rate will improve.
 The more efficient your metabolism is, the more fat your going to burn.
 If there was ever a metabolism booster, compound exercises would be it.

-In essence, compound lifts forces your body to work extremely hard which basically forces your body to produce more key muscle building hormones to cope.
+In essence, compound lifts forces your body to work extremely hard (higher intensity) which basically forces your body to produce more key muscle building hormones to cope.
 Combined, growth hormone and testosterone produce the absolute best muscle building and fat burning properties.